Arvingrep/terraform-on-aws-eks/BACKUP-BEFORE-MAY2023/04-Terraform-Variables-and-Datasources/README.md

 # Terraform Variables and Datasources

 ## Step-00: Pre-requisite Note
-- Create a `terraform-key` in AWS EC2 Key pairs which we will reference in our EC2 Instance
+- Create a `devops` in AWS EC2 Key pairs which we will reference in our EC2 Instance

 ## Step-01: Introduction
 ### Terraform Concepts